Joint Embedding Variational Bayes: Latent variable model

 While the polar factorization in Section~\ref{ssec:polar} yields a one-dimensional radial variable \(\rho = \|\mathbf z - \mathbf s\|\), using this Euclidean distance directly as the radial term still couples angular misalignment with differences in norms.
 The squared distance expansion

-reveals that the Euclidean distance inherently couples angular alignment with magnitude through the cosine term, so angular discrepancies contribute to the radial error in proportion to the product of norms.
-For a Student-\(t\) likelihood, the angular gradient takes the form
+reveals that the Euclidean distance inherently couples angular alignment with magnitude through the cosine term, where \(\theta\) denotes the angle between \(\mathbf z\) and \(\mathbf s\).
+Angular discrepancies therefore contribute to the radial error in proportion to the product of norms.
+For a Student-\(t\) likelihood, the angular gradient takes the form:

 which remains susceptible to norm amplification despite the bounded prefactor.

 To address this coupling, we reparameterize the radial channel as the \emph{difference of norms}:

 This parameterization measures magnitude discrepancy independently of angular alignment: the radial residual is zero when predicted and observed magnitudes agree, regardless of their relative directions.
 The reference point shifts from the Euclidean distance \(\|\mathbf z-\mathbf s\|\) to the predicted norm \(\|\mathbf s\|\), enabling a clean separation of scale from orientation in the radial term.